-5.2.2.
+5.2.3.
 7-variable VARs.
-Turning to the 7-variable case, figures 5.3 and 5.4 plot the MSFEs for the level of the variables in the VAR and for the linear combinations obtained by multiplying the matrix H by the vector y (i.e. the common trends, the great ratios and the real rate).
-Although there are cases in which all the BVARs perform similarly, the PLR-BVAR generally improves over the Flat-, MN- and SZ-BVAR.
-The most substantial gains are evident for the nominal block and consumption (and the linear combinations involving these variables).8
+Turning to the 7-variable case, figures 5.5 and 5.6 plot the MSFEs for the level of the variables in the VAR and for the linear combinations obtained by multiplying the matrix H by the vector y (i.e. the common trends, the great ratios and the real rate).
+Although there are cases in which all the BVARs perform similarly, the PLR-BVAR generally improves over the MN-BVAR and SZ-BVAR.
+The most substantial gains are evident for the nominal block and consumption (and the linear combinations involving these variables).

-What is interesting about the 7-variable case, however, is that the performance of all the BVARs specified in levels deteriorates relative to the DIFF-VAR for output, consumption and wages.
-Closer inspection reveals that this deterioration is mostly due to the inaccuracy of the BVARs long-term forecasts produced in the late 1970s.
-Given the record-high level of inflation, and the historical negative correlation between current inflation and future real activity, all the VARs estimated in levels in the late 1970s tend to predict a very severe and long-lasting drop in output.
-In reality, instead, the recession of the early 1980s ended relatively quickly, suggesting the presence of a stronger long-run disconnect between nominal and real variables than predicted by these models.9
+The forecasting accuracy of the PLR-BVAR is also generally good relative to the naive model.
+What is interesting about the 7-variable case, however, is that the performance of all the BVARs deteriorates relative to the naive model for output, consumption and wages.
+Closer inspection reveals that this deterioration is entirely due to the inaccuracy of the BVARs' long-term forecasts produced in the late 1970s.
+Given the record-high level of inflation, and the historical negative correlation between inflation and real activity, all the VARs estimated in the late 1970s tend to predict a very severe and long-lasting drop in output.
+In reality, instead, the recession of the early 1980s ended relatively quickly, suggesting the presence of stronger long-term "nominal neutrality" than predicted by the models.